-Figure 2: Mounting samples on the microCT system.
-(A) Schematic diagram of the internal structure of the system used in this study.
-(B) Mounting samples in a 50 ml tube using clay.
+Figure 2: Mounting samples on the microfocus X-ray computed tomography system.
+(A) Mounting samples in a 50-ml tube using clay.
 The orientation of the sample can be adjusted using the clay.
-(C) Preparation of 1000 µl micropipette ‘blue’ tip for mounting small samples. a: Tip with its end plugged with 100 µl 0.5% agarose (diagonal lines).
+(B) Preparation of a 1000-µl micropipette ‘blue’ tip for mounting small samples. a: Tip with its end plugged with 100 µl of 0.5% agarose (diagonal lines).
 The samples are placed in this tip.
-The tip with the sample is inserted into another 1000 µl micropipette ‘blue’ tip (b, c) for mounting. b was used for X. japonica, and c was used for Harmothoe sp.
-(D) Mounted X. japonica sample, overview (left) and close up (right).
+The tip with the sample is inserted into another 1000-µl micropipette ‘blue’ tip (b, c) for mounting. b was used for Xenoturbella japonica, and c was used for Harmothoe sp.
+(C) Mounted X. japonica sample, overview (left) and close up (right).
 X-ray source can be seen to the right of the sample.
-(E) Diagrams for mounting samples in the 1000 µl micropipette ‘blue’ tip. a: X. japonica sample in DW. b: the sample is in contact with the tip wall (arrows), so that it does not move while scanning. c: Harmothoe sp. sample in 0.5% agarose.
+(D) Diagrams for mounting samples in a 1000-µl micropipette ‘blue’ tip. a: X. japonica sample in distilled water. b: the sample is in contact with the tip wall (arrows), so that it does not move while scanning. c: Harmothoe sp. sample in 0.5% agarose.

+Figure 3: Scanning samples on the microfocus X-ray computed tomography system.
+(A) Operating screen during scanning of the microfocus X-ray computed tomography system, showing an X-ray transmission image of an Actinia equina specimen.
+Adjust the contrast and brightness with the ‘Image contrast’ at the lower left.
+(B) View of the mounting stage showing the Y axis knob.
+(C) X-ray transmission image of the A. equina specimen after the mounting stage was moved closer to the X-ray beam source.
+Notice it is enlarged when compared to the image at the center of (A).

-Figure 3: Operating screen of the microCT system used in this study.
-(A) Screen during scanning.
-(B) Screen during image reconstruction, trimming the area outside the yellow square where no samples are present.
-(C) Screen during image reconstruction, showing the reconstructed image of A. equina.
+Figure 4: Operating screen of the image reconstruction system.
+(A) Screen for adjusting differences in the rotation axis of the sample during scanning, showing an Actinia equina specimen.
+Magenta square: shift tab; green square: automatic shift value calculation button.
+(B) Screen for adjusting the orientation of the image, with Harmothoe sp. shown.
+(C) Screen during the image reconstruction of A. equina, trimming the area outside the yellow square where no samples are present.
+Magenta square: area tab.
+(D) Screen during image reconstruction, showing the reconstructed image of A. equina.
+Magenta square: reconfiguration tab; green square: reconfiguration button; blue square: black and white value adjustment.